vermilionsands/iconoclast/README.md

 It's still just a toy project.
 Also, gen-class, deftype or reify are probably enough for normal use-cases.

 ## Usage
 Check test/iconoclast/test/utils/examples.clj for some examples.
+It's quite similar to deftype, with additional metadata to declare static methods, set field visibility and so on.

 ## License